 **Helpful tips and common mistakes

-Preparing this soup may seem tedious but it’s really just a matter of waiting.
+Preparing this oxtail stew with glass noodles may seem tedious but it’s really just a matter of waiting.
 Trust me, the broth will be worth it.

 You can use dried chili for your soup but since I had these lovely Thai chilies growing outside, I took advantage of it.
 Use less if you want a milder soup or none at all.